Manuscript proceedings at the Economics and Business Review

 Proofs will be sent to the corresponding author and should be returned within four working days of receipt by e-mail.
 Correction should be restricted to type settings errors only.

 1. Articles submitted for publication in the Economics and Business Review should contain original, unpublished work not submitted for publication elsewhere.
+Articles submitted should be written in an impersonal style without the use of "I" and "we”.

 2. Manuscripts intended for publication should be written in English, edited in Word in accordance with the APA editorial guidelines and sent to: firstname.lastname@example.org.
 Authors should upload two versions of their manuscript.
 One should be a complete text, while in the second all document information identifying the author(s) should be removed from papers to allow them to be sent to anonymous referees.